malchata/paintlets/README.md

 ## How the hell can I get my paint worklet(s) on this thing?

+_**tl;dr:** It's a lot of work, and I'm very particular.
+If you have a paint worklet you'd like me to add for you, I'd be happy to do so.
+Just file an issue with a link to your paint worklet, the screen name you'd like to be credited under, a link to your personal website, twitter, or whatever._

 If you have a paint worklet you'd like to add to the gallery, the process is a bit involved.
 Don't fret!
 I'll walk you through it.

 ### 1. Fork the repo and install npm packages